godotengine/godot-docs/classes/class_editorspatialgizmoplugin.rst

 Description
 -----------

 EditorSpatialGizmoPlugin allows you to define a new type of Gizmo.
-There are two main ways to do so: extending :ref:`EditorSpatialGizmoPlugin<class_EditorSpatialGizmoPlugin>` for the simpler gizmos, or creating a new :ref:`EditorSpatialGizmo<class_EditorSpatialGizmo>` type.
+There are two main ways to do so: extending ``EditorSpatialGizmoPlugin`` for the simpler gizmos, or creating a new :ref:`EditorSpatialGizmo<class_EditorSpatialGizmo>` type.
 See the tutorial in the documentation for more info.

 Tutorials
 ---------